MattyGWS/HorizonXI-Linux-Installation/README.md

 steps to take

-1. First you'd need to set a memorable sudo password (admin password) if you haven't already.
-If you're on steamdeck this step is likely needed, however if you're on a normal linux desktop distro you can probably skip this as it's already been done.
-Open the konsole and type `passwd` then type in a password as prompted and press enter.
+1. If you're on steamdeck you will need to set a memorable sudo password (admin password) if you haven't already.
+If you're on a normal linux desktop distro you can probably skip this as it's likely already been done (though it doesn't hurt to do it if you're unsure).
+Open the konsole and type `passwd` then type in a password as prompted then press enter.
 Heads up; when typing in the password in the Konsole it may look like you aren't typing at all, this is a security feature of the terminal, you're still inputting the password but it just doesn't visibly show.

-2. Download the horizon launcher to the Downloads folder (usually the default Downloads folder location) from here;
+2. Download the horizon launcher to the Downloads folder from here;
 <https://horizonxi.com/play-now>

-3. Ensuring it's in the download folder, open up a konsole window and copy/paste this command then press enter;
+3. Ensuring it's in the download folder, open the Konsole (if you haven't already) and copy/paste this command then press enter;

 ```
 mkdir $HOME/horizon-xi;